stolostron/rhacm-docs/README.md

 # Product documentation

 Markdown (MD) is a lightweight markup language with plain text formatting syntax.
 If you've created an Issue in GitHub, you've used MD.
 MD is flexible and easy to use for basic tasks, but it’s not the best for complicated topics.
 Simplify your topic hierarchy wherever possible.
 To learn more about MD and its syntax, see [Getting started with writing and formatting on GitHub](https://help.github.com/articles/markdown-basics/).

 **IMPORTANT:** DOC SHUT DOWN three days before GA; please give us time to finalize our documentation and deliver on time.

-To ensure product documentation is accessible, accurate, tested, complete, and follows coporate style manual, we need to shut down incoming work three days before GA.
+To ensure product documentation is accessible, accurate, tested, complete, and follows corporate style manual, we need to shut down incoming work three days before GA.
 Please open issues early and doc test early.

 ## Making documentation updates